Contract Duration Clause: Everything You Need to Know

 An employee who signed a fixed service contract can be terminated early, but the employer must provide a valid reason and proof for the termination.
 For example, if the employee was not providing the services agreed upon in the fixed term contract, the employer would need to provide evidence that the employee was not fulfilling their obligations before termination could occur.

 If you need help with a contract duration clause, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.